-While earlier, ordering online for food delivery was more popular amongst lazy students, hungry introverts or tired office-goers at the end of the day, now it is more the law.
+While ordering online for food delivery was once more popular amongst lazy students, hungry introverts, or tired office-goers at the end of the day, now it is more the law.
 More than 6 months after it all started, restaurants are only slowly opening up in selected cities with stringent social distancing.
-One wonders, “Why go through all the trouble when I can just order in with a zero-contact food delivery provider?”
+One wonders, “Why to go through all the trouble when I can just order in with a zero-contact food delivery provider?”

 And so, restaurant aggregators and food delivery apps like Deliveroo are taking off.